 - Tourists may also apply for a Dubai visa through local licensed travel agents and hotels who will require that you make your travel booking or hotel reservation with them.

-- The visa validity may be 96 hours (transit visa), 30 days or 90 days and you can check the Dubai visa price here.
+- The visa validity may be 96 hours (transit visa), 30 days or 90 days with single or multiple entry options. and you can check the Dubai visa price here.

 - Passports must be valid for six months from the date of travel to Dubai and must be machine readable.